nirs/pyev/trunk/pyev/doc_src/source/Loop.rst

     :type callback: callable or None
-    :param callback: If omitted or :py:const:`None` the loop will fall back to its default behaviour of calling :c:func:`ev_invoke_pending` when required.
+    :param callback: If omitted or :py:const:`None` the loop will fall back to its default behaviour of calling :py:meth:`invoke` when required.
         If it is a :py:class:`callable`, then the loop will execute it instead and it becomes the user's responsibility to call :py:meth:`invoke` to invoke pending events.
 See also :py:attr:`callback`.